iogf/crocs/README.md

 is generated.
 The AST is built using crocs's classes.
 Once it is built then the hits are generated.

+The example below reads a regex to match a URL then generates possible matches.

 ~~~
 [tau@archlinux crocs-code]$ regxhits
 Regstr:(http|https|ftp):[\/]{2}([a-zA-Z0-9\-\.]+\.[a-zA-Z]{2,4})([0-9]+)?\/?([a-zA-Z0-9\-\._\?\,\'\/\\\+&amp;%\$#\=~]*)